-The federal government health program, Medicare, is provided to anyone at least 65 years old or those with eligible disabilities.
-Pre-existing conditions, such as atrial fibrillation, don’t impact your ability to qualify for Original Medicare.
+The federal government health program, Medicare, is provided to anyone at least 65 or those with eligible disabilities.
+Pre-existing conditions like atrial fibrillation don’t impact your ability to qualify for Original Medicare.

 Medicare beneficiaries with AFib should consider signing up for a Medigap policy when first eligible.
 There is no underwriting during the Medigap Open Enrollment Period, and the private insurance company can’t deny your application for coverage.